umaa-java-sept-2020/core-java-examples/documents/activities/test-dec-2020-1.md

 arr[1] = {1,2,3}; // is this valid?
 arr[2] = {1,2,3,4,5,6, 7}; // is this valid?
 ```
+* What is `ArrayIndexOutOfBoundsException`.
+Who is the parent class of `ArrayIndexOutOfBoundsException`.

 ## CUSTOM TYPES
 * Design a Person class.
 Where his address is has-a relationship.